dpa-sgd/dpa-sgd.github.io/content.md

 **\<Replace with Advantage Fig\>**

 **Faster convergence speed**.
 Figure \_\_ illustrates three reasons that DHA-SGD can speed up convergence.
 1. *Periodic averaging* can alleviate the communication delay by reducing times of synchronization which only happen periodically.
-As we can see in figure 4, the yellow blocks (communication) will largely be deleted due to the periodic averaging mechanism.
+As we can see in Figure 4, the yellow blocks (communication) will largely be deleted due to the periodic averaging mechanism.
 1. This idle time can also be significantly reduced through periodic averaging as shown in Figure 4.
 1. In the decentralized topology, because a worker only needs to exchange gradients with its neighbors, another worker with slow computation and communication will not interrupt its iteration.
 For example, worker 2 in the above figure can synchronize earlier without waiting for worker 4.
 Thus, DHA-SGD can largely reduce convergence time.